microsoft/vscode-cmake-tools/docs/port/kits.md

 ### Project kits

 Default user-local kits are available for all projects that use CMake Tools.
 To define a project-local kit, create a `.vscode/cmake-kits.json` file in the project directory.
 You manage the contents of this file manually, but CMake Tools will automatically reload and refresh when it sees this file added, removed, or changed.
-When changing kits, you can select both user-local and project-local kits.
+When changing kits, you can select from both user-local and project-local kits.

 An example of when a project-local kit is useful is when the project defines its own CMake toolchain file(s).
 A [toolchain kit](#toolchain) can be defined that specifies this file to be loaded.
-The `.vscode/cmake-kits.json` file can be committed to source control and shared with other developers for easier collaboration on the named toolchain.
+You can commit the `.vscode/cmake-kits.json` to source control and share it with other developers for easier collaboration using the named toolchain.

 ### Scan for kits

-[User-local kits](#user-local-kits) can be updated by running **Scan for Kits** from the command palette.
-The following process finds the available kits:
+Update [User-local kits](#user-local-kits) by running **Scan for Kits** from the VS Code command palette.
+The following process is used to find available kits:

 **1. Search the current PATH for compilers**

  - CMake tools uses the `PATH` environment variable to get a list of directories where compilers can be found.
  - CMake Tools looks for `gcc` and `clang` binaries on the `PATH` and gets version information from each executable it finds.

- - For `gcc`, if a corresponding `g++` executable resides in the same directory it is added to the kit as the corresponding C++ compiler.
+For `gcc`, if a corresponding `g++` executable resides in the same directory it is added to the kit as the corresponding C++ compiler.
 The same applies for a `clang++` binary in the directory of a `clang` executable.

 > [!NOTE]
 > CMake Tools only automatically detects `Clang` and `GCC`.
-If you'd like auto-detection for more tools, please open an issue on the GitHub page with information about the compiler binary names and how to parse its version information.
-JTW
+If you'd like auto-detection for more tools, please [Open a Github issue](https://github.com/microsoft/vscode-cmake-tools/issues) with information about the compiler binary names and how to parse its version information.

 **2. Find Visual Studio installations**

-- CMake tools includes `vswhere.exe` which it uses to find Visual Studio instances installed on the system.
+- CMake tools includes `vswhere.exe`, which it uses to find Visual Studio instances installed on the system.

 - For each of `x86`, `amd64`, `x86_amd64`, `x86_arm`, `x86_arm64`, `amd64_x86`, `amd64_arm`, and `amd64_arm64`, CMake Tools checks for installed Visual C++ environments.
-A kit is generated for each existing MSVC toolchain.
+A kit is generated for each existing MSVC toolchain that is found.

 **3. Save results to the user-local kits file**

 - The [User-local kit](#user-local-kits) `cmake-kits.json` file is updated with the new kit information.

 > [!WARNING]
 > The name of each kit is generated from the kit compiler and version information.
 Kits with the same name will be overwritten.
 To prevent custom kits from being overwritten, give them unique names.
 CMake Tools will not delete entries from `cmake-kits.json`.
 It only adds and updates existing ones.